olaysco/portfolio/posts/2020-08-04-vue-techniques-to-save-developement-time.md

 In this article we will take a look at some of the secret Vue techniques that can increase your productivity and boost your development flow while following best practices.

 1. **Smart Watchers**: <br>
-   Watchers are used in Vue to bind changes in a prop to an handler, such that when the value of a prop changes the handler is triggered
+   Watchers are used in Vue to bind changes in a prop to a handler, such that when the value of a prop changes the handler is triggered

 ```js
 /**